Putting colleagues at the heart of Covid-safety

 National guidance, local application

-The first wave of Covid was totally unprecedented, and Funeralcare had to move quickly and develop new safe ways of working.
-Colleagues worked tirelessly to deliver funerals and support families, all whilst following the ever-changing guidance.
+Funeralcare had to move quickly and develop new safe ways of working in response to Covid-19.
+Colleagues worked tirelessly to deliver funerals and support families, and needed Covid safety information that helped them look after themselves and others.

-They needed learning materials to be flexible enough to cope with rules that were frequently changing, and that varied across different regions and nations of the UK.
-So creating one e-learning module to train colleagues around the UK was never going to be easy.
+Co-op wanted to design learning materials for all Funeralcare colleagues, that would be flexible enough to cope with rules that were frequently changing, and that varied across different regions and nations of the UK.

 Design thinking and collaboration

-To address the challenges, Acteon suggested running a ‘Design Thinking’ workshop.
-This co-creative approach placed frontline colleagues at the heart of the design, using their knowledge and experience to directly shape the solution.
+We kicked off the project with a ‘Design Thinking’ workshop.
+This co-creative approach placed frontline colleagues at the heart of the design, using their knowledge and experience to shape the solution.
 It focused on finding specific behaviours and actions that would have the greatest impact on preventing Covid transmission in Funeralcare workplaces.

 Specific behaviours that make the difference

 What were the actions that could make all the difference?
-Colleagues from across Funeralcare came together in the workshop, and using a design-thinking framework they collaboratively decided on three specific colleague behaviours that they wanted to focus the learning on: 1) regular handwashing, 2) keeping socially distant and 3) having positive conversations about Covid-safety.
+In the workshop, colleagues collaboratively decided on three specific behaviours that they wanted to focus the learning on: 1) regular handwashing, 2) keeping socially distant and 3) having positive conversations about Covid-safety.

 Aligned with existing values